Abalone Shell

 Diamond

-A precious stone made of carbon which is the hardest material on Earth; 58 times harder than any other material in nature.
+A diamond is a precious stone made of carbon.
+The hardest material on earth, diamonds are 58 times harder than any other material in nature.

 Dispersion

-Also known as fire, this optical effect occurs in all transparent gemstones and describes the spreading of white light that then reflects our as all the spectral colors.
+Also known as fire, dispersion is an optical effect that occurs in all transparent gemstones and describes the spreading of white light that reflects out as all the spectral colors.

 Doublet